valboz/VBMicrolensing/docs/python/MultipleLenses.md

 In the current version, some functionalities developed for single and binary lenses are not yet available.
 These include:

 - Limb darkening
+- A decision tree for finite-source calculation vs point-source calculation (the equivalent of `BinaryMag2`)
 - Astrometry
 - Orbital motion
-- A decision tree for finite-source calculation vs point-source calculation (the equivalent of `BinaryMag2`)
+- Binary sources and xallarap

 We are working to make these features available as soon as possible.